afshaan4/loudsounds/README.md

 * `start_recording` will be called continuously
   while a loud noise plays, so I'll have check for state changes from quiet to loud then trigger `start_recording` and `stop_recording`

+* it only opens one file per run, i want one file per detected loud noise, so we gotta do this `self.rec.open(args.filename, 'wb')` each time a noise is heard.

 ## Documentation: